unit-io/unitdb/docs/usage/advanced.md

 ```

 ### Statistics
-The tracedb keeps a running metrics of internal operations it performs.
-To get tracedb metrics use DB.Varz() function.
+The unitdb keeps a running metrics of internal operations it performs.
+To get unitdb metrics use DB.Varz() function.

 ```